SAL Landlord Code of Practice

 13. All tenants will be treated with appropriate courtesy and respect.
 The landlord will always act in a fair, honest and reasonable way in all their dealings with the tenant.

 14. The landlord will not refuse a tenant a reference for the purpose of securing a new tenancy, without good cause.

 15. At all times the landlord will keep information about tenants confidential and only disclose such information if full consent of disclosure is obtained from the tenant.

 16. Where appropriate, the landlord will obtain relevant registration under the Data Protection Act.

-17. The landlord will apply for, and obtain, relevant licences and registration documents to operate as a private residential landlord in Scotland.
+17. The landlord will apply for, and obtain, relevant licences and be registered with the appropriate local authority to operate as a private residential landlord in Scotland.

 Download the pdf version here